-If you are seeing double, are cross-eyed, or have a lazy eye, the first step is an in-depth assessment of eye-coordination and binocular vision.
-Treatment options can include patching, vision therapy and assessment for ocular surgery.
+If you are seeing double, are cross-eyed, or have a lazy eye, the first step is an in-depth special vision assessments of eye-coordination and binocular vision.
+Treatment options can include patching, vision therapy, and an evaluation for ocular surgery.

 Binocular Vision is your eyes’ ability to work together to see one clear image, and their overlapping fields of vision allows for good depth perception.

 Strabismus and Amblyopia: When a person’s eyes do not aim in the same direction, the condition is called ‘strabismus’.
 Commonly known as ‘crossed eyes’ or ‘wall eyes’, the affected eye may turn constantly or occasionally upward, downward, inward or outward.
 The ‘eye turn’ may be constant at all distances and times, or only evident at the end of a tiring day, or when a person is sick.

 When an eye turns, the brain will start to suppress or ignore the visual image from that eye, otherwise double vision would result.
 If this occurs for a long enough time period, amblyopia (AKA lazy eye) will develop.
 This means that the vision in the turned eye will be blurry, and glasses alone cannot fix the problem.